-✓Personal Leave
+✓ Personal Leave

-Teachers, excluding Counselors, Media Coordinators, and teachers who do not require a substitute, receive a .2 of a day of personal leave for each month of employment with a \$50/day deduction from their salary for the cost of a substitute.
-A maximum of seven days may be accumulated and may be transferred between school systems.
+Teachers, excluding Counselors, Media Coordinators, and teachers who do not require a substitute, receive a .2 of a day of personal leave for each month of employment.
+Personal leave must be transferred between local administrative units.
 Personal leave is not allowed on the first day of school or the day before or after a holiday or scheduled vacation day.
 On June 30th days over 5 will be converted to sick leave.